rhyslwells/Data-Archive/content/standardised/Vector Database.md

 ## Overview

-Vector databases are specialized systems designed to handle and manage [[Vector Embedding]].
+Vector databases are specialized systems designed to handle and manage [[standardised/Vector Embedding]].

 As most real-world data is unstructured, such as text, images, and audio, vector databases play a  role in organizing and querying this data effectively.